ptarmiganlabs/qs-jwt/README.md

 It is a standalone, cross-platform executable that is just downloaded and executed.

 The latest version is always available from the [download page](https://github.com/ptarmiganlabs/qs-jwt/releases).
-Make sure to check for new versions (or subscribe to updates) - new features are added and security updates applied.
+Make sure to check for new versions (and star the [GitHub repositry](https://github.com/ptarmiganlabs/qs-jwt) and subscribe to updates!) - new features are added and security updates applied.

 # qs-jwt concepts